WasmEdge/docs/docs/getting-started/quick_start.md

 Hello WasmEdge
 ```

-To learn more about how to create Wasm apps in Rust
+To learn more about how to create Wasm services in Rust

 * [Rust developer guides](/docs/category/develop-wasm-apps-in-rust)
 * [HTTP application examples](https://github.com/WasmEdge/wasmedge_hyper_demo)